Alex-Kw/Brain-Board-II/README.md

 # MAKING IT YOURSELF (Without a kit from me):

-The 'Forum Pack' directory has everything you need to get a card manufactured, and to program your ROM presuming you have an EPROM programmer.
+**The 'Forum Pack' directory has everything you need to get a card manufactured, and to program your ROM presuming you have an EPROM programmer.
 A TL-866 or TOP-3000 etc is sufficient.
-Within that directory you will find:
+Within that directory you will find:**

-Beta_4_gerbers.zip - Can be uploaded directy to PCBWAY to get your own PCBs fabricated.
+**Beta_4_gerbers.zip** - Can be uploaded directy to PCBWAY to get your own PCBs fabricated.
 Use their option to bevel the edge connectors, and if they ask you if they can trim a little length from the edge fingers that is fine.
 Alternately I have uploaded the project to their site, and I receive a small commission if you want to purchase unpopulated PCB's via this link: https://www.pcbway.com/project/shareproject/Brain_Board_][_For_Apple_II_computers_d632392b.html

-BrainBoard_512_Beta_4.zip - Osmond Project (Free PCB editor software), can be opened in the program OSMOND and modified.
+**BrainBoard_512_Beta_4.zip** - Osmond Project (Free PCB editor software), can be opened in the program OSMOND and modified.
 Delete AUX2 layer after you export Gerbers, AUX1 is board outline.

-CO.512.SuperBrain_Board AppleSoftInteger.BIN - Burn to a 27C512 or SST 27SF512 ROM.
+**CO.512.SuperBrain_Board AppleSoftInteger.BIN** - Burn to a 27C512 or SST 27SF512 ROM.
 Contains the ROM necessary for both of the above configurations (SETTING 1, SETTING 2).

-Other files found here are copies of Mikes original code/design to keep it together under GPL, and the original photos/documentation of the ROM mod by Macnoyd from which this hardware revision was derived.
+Other files found in this repository are copies of Mikes original code/design to keep it together under GPL, and the original photos/documentation of the ROM mod by Macnoyd from which this hardware revision was derived.